Aposematism: Defence mechanism

-The function of aposematism is to prevent attack by warning potential predators that the prey animal has defenses such as being unpalatable or poisonous.
-The easily detected warning is a primary defense mechanism, and the non-visible defenses are secondary.
+The function of aposematism is to prevent attack by warning potential predators that the prey animal has defences such as being unpalatable or poisonous.
+The easily detected warning is a primary defence mechanism, and the non-visible defences are secondary.
 Aposematic signals are primarily visual, using bright colours and high-contrast patterns such as stripes.
 Warning signals are honest indications of noxious prey, because conspicuousness evolves in tandem with noxiousness.
 Thus, the brighter and more conspicuous the organism, the more toxic it usually is.
 This is in contrast to deimatic displays, which are attempts to startle predators with a threatening appearance but which are bluffing, i.e., unsupported by any strong defences.

 The most common and effective colours are red, yellow, black, and white.
 These colours provide strong contrast with green foliage, resist changes in shadow and lighting, are highly chromatic, and provide distance dependent camouflage.
 Some forms of warning coloration provide this distance dependent camouflage by having an effective pattern and color combination that does not allow for easy detection by a predator from a distance but is warning-like up close, thus providing an advantageous balance between camouflage and aposematism.
 Warning coloration evolves in response to background, light conditions, and predator vision.
 Visible signals may be accompanied by odors, sounds, or behavior to provide a multi-modal signal that is more effectively detected by predators.